About Selkie

-Selkie is a trio of Celtic multi-instrumentalists who bring formidable experience to the Michigan folk scene.
+Selkie is a quartet of Celtic multi-instrumentalists who bring formidable experience to the Michigan folk scene.
 Based in southwest Michigan, Selkie has performed at the Michigan Irish Festival, the Holland Celtic Festival, the Sparta Irish Festival, the Kalamazoo Irish Festival, the Thornapple Music Series, the Kalamazoo Scottish Festival, the Sunday Strings series at Frederik Meijer Gardens, the Hooley on the Grand, the Howard City Celebration of Music, and the Smiling Acres Music Festival, among others.

 Their music is strongly dance-based, tightly woven, and varied with unique arrangements of traditional and original music for fiddle, flute, banjo, accordion, bouzouki, guitar and harp.
 Songs sung in English, Gaelic and French round out their repertoire.